htc-ccis1301/fall-2017/_readings/intro-web-basics.md

    feedback=q5_feedbacks
 %}

-{% assign q15_text = "The ADA is law that requires business and government services, including internet resources, to be accessible to people with disabilities." %}
+{% assign q15_text = "The ADA is a law that requires business and government services, including internet resources, to be accessible to people with disabilities." %}
 {% assign q15_feedbacks = "Correct!
 ADA or Americans with Disabilities Act requires all business and government resources to be accessible to individuals with disabilities. | Sorry.
 This is a false statement.
 This topic is covered in the reading above. | split: '| ' %}
 {% include mc-quiz.html
    header="Question 3"